 This Vegan Pot Pie has a scrumptious flaky gluten-free & paleo crust and the creamy filling is absolutely loaded with vegetables!
 This hearty, filling meal is perfect for chilly days and freezes well.

 Ever since I was a kid, I’ve LOVED pot pies.
-The flavorful, creamy filling in between the layers of flaky pastry…pure heaven!
-No one in my family ever made pot pies, so I was usually eating it at restaurants or the frozen Marie Callender’s variety.
+The flavorful, creamy filling between the layers of flaky pastry… pure heaven!
+No one in my family ever made pot pies, so I was usually eating them at restaurants or the frozen Marie Callender’s variety.
 Since I stopped eating gluten, dairy, and meat, they have become a thing of the past, since most pot pies have all three of those things.

 This Vegan Pot Pie, though?
 It has none of those things, but it’s equally as warm, comforting, and delicious as the flaky-crusted pot pie you remember.
-Made with veggies like onion, carrot, celery, mushrooms, and potato, it’s incredibly warm and hearty – like giving yourself a big hug while wrapped in a cozy blanket.
+Made with veggies like onion, carrot, celery, mushrooms, and potato, it’s such a comforting and hearty comfort food – like giving yourself a big hug while wrapped in a cozy blanket.
 So let’s talk about what goes into it:

 This Vegan Pot Pie has a scrumptious flaky gluten-free & paleo crust and the creamy filling is absolutely loaded with vegetables!
 This hearty, filling meal is perfect for chilly days and freezes well.